fjsj/retry_on_exceptions/README.md

 # retry\_on\_exceptions decorator
-Decorator for retrying a function N times when one of the specified exceptions is raised.
+Decorator for retrying a function N times by catching one of the specified exceptions and then retrying.
 Specially useful for functions that throws errors sporadically, like ones that depends on external resources as web APIs, databases, etc.

 Usage: